General Singularity info

 Yes!
 You can even create entire pipe lines and work flows using many applications, binaries, scripts, etc..
 The

-%runscript bootstrap section is where you can define what happens when a Singularity container is run.
-This definition takes priority over all “other places” that might define a container’s execution.
-Specifically:
+%runscript bootstrap section is where you can define what happens when a Singularity container is run, and with the introduction of modular apps you can now even define

 How are external file systems and paths handled in a Singularity Container?